-(1) The Minister or chief executive may delegate his or her powers under this Act to an appropriately qualified public service employee.

-(2) However, the Minister may delegate a power under a provision required under section $227(3)(c)^{37}$ to any appropriately qualified person for mines rescue services.

-"appropriately qualified" includes having the qualifications, experience or standing appropriate to exercise the power.
+- (1) The Minister or chief executive may delegate his or her powers under this Act to an appropriately qualified public service employee. - (2) However, the Minister may delegate a power under a provision required under section 227(3)(c) to any appropriately qualified person for mines rescue services. - (3) In this section- - "appropriately qualified" includes having the qualifications, experience or standing appropriate to exercise the power.